Leafwise fixed points for $C^0$-small Hamiltonian flows: Introduction and main result

-\end{thm} This result is optimal in the sense that the $C^0$-hypothesis $\phi^t|_N\in\UU$ cannot be replaced by the ``$C^{-1}$-assumption'' that $\phi^t$ is Hofer-small for every $t$: \footnote{Given a function $H\in C^\infty(M,\R)$ its oscillation $\sup H-\inf H$ can be thought of as a $C^{-1}$-norm for the Hamiltonian vector field $X_H$, since $dH=\om(X_H,\cdot)$.
-Hence the Hofer norm of a Hamiltonian diffeomorphism can roughly be viewed as its ``$C^{-1}$-distance'' to the identity.} \begin{Rmk}[Hofer-smallness does not suffice] V.~L.~Ginzburg and B.~Z.~G\"urel \cite[Theorem 1.1]{GGFrag} recently proved that for $n\geq2$ there exists a closed smooth hypersurface $N\sub\R^{2n}$ and a compact subset $K\sub\R^{2n}$, such that for every $\eps>0$ there exists a smooth function $H:\R^{2n}\to\R$ with support in $K$, such that
+\end{Rmks} This theorem is optimal in the sense that the $C^0$-hypothesis $\phi^t|_N\in\UU$ cannot be replaced by the ``$C^{-1}$-assumption'' that $\phi^t$ is Hofer-small for every $t$: To explain this comment, recall that for $H\in C^\infty(M,\R)$ we have $dH=\om(X_H,\cdot)$.
+Hence the oscillation $\sup H-\inf H$ can be thought of as a $C^{-1}$-norm for the Hamiltonian vector field $X_H$.
+Thus the Hofer norm of a Hamiltonian diffeomorphism can roughly be viewed as its ``$C^{-1}$-distance'' to the identity.
+Optimality now follows from the next remark. \begin{Rmk}[Hofer-smallness does not suffice] V.~L.~Ginzburg and B.~Z.~G\"urel \cite[Theorem 1.1]{GGFrag} recently proved that for $n\geq2$ there exists a closed smooth hypersurface $N\sub\R^{2n}$ and a compact subset $K\sub\R^{2n}$, such that for every $\eps>0$ there exists a smooth function $H:\R^{2n}\to\R$ with support in $K$, such that